What’s a Contractor Bond?

 It can be comforting to know that a license automatically means a bond, but don’t assume that these bonds will be enough: They may not have a high enough financial ceiling to cover your job, and they might not include a payment bond for subcontractors.

 Since each bond’s provisions may vary, you have to sweat the details:

-- Don’t skimp!
-It’s true that premiums for bonds are expensive and as a result, a bonded contractor may charge 1% to 3% more for a project than an unbonded one.
-But if you go with an unbonded contractor to save a few bucks, you may regret it later.
-The unbonded contractor may have been unable to get a bond because of past mistakes, just as a driver with multiple moving violations has trouble getting car insurance.
+Don’t skimp!
+It’s true that premiums for bonds are expensive and as a result, a bonded contractor may charge 1%-3% more for a project than a non-bonded one.
+But if you go with a non-bonded contractor to save a few bucks, you may regret it later.
+The non-bonded contractor may have been unable to get a bond because of past mistakes, just as a driver with multiple moving violations has trouble getting car insurance.